sokujiamman0823-ux/Velirion/SOLANA_TEST_GUIDE.md

 - Ensure you're working from `~/velirion-sc/` not `/mnt/e/`
 - Check internet connection: `ping index.crates.io`

-### Version Mismatch Warning
+### Version Pinning

-This is OK!
-CLI 0.32.1 works fine with framework 0.30.1.
+Both CLI and framework are pinned to 0.30.1.

 ### Tests Fail with "Connection Refused"